BlueLobsterMods/ComedyModPublic/README.md

 3. Run the MelonLoader installer and select Comedy Night from the list.
 4. Download [ComedyModPublic](https://github.com/BlueLobsterMods/ComedyModPublic/releases).
 5. Move `ComedyModPublic.dll` to the `ComedyNight\Mods` folder.

+## Why 2 versions?

+Early into this project it was understood that it would be irresponsible to publicly release every single feature that had been achieved internally.
+If everyone were able to ban everyone from all the rooms, the game would quickly become unplayable.

+The private build cannot be purchased.
+It is given only to developers for development purposes.
+Currently, only 3 people have access to it.

 ## [License](https://github.com/BlueLobsterMods/ComedyModPublic/blob/main/LICENSE)